judemont/futureofthe.tech/content/posts/Auralis : An AI-generated country.md

 +++
 title = "Marisola : An AI-Generated✨ country" date = "2025-08-12"
-description = "An AI-Generated✨✨✨✨✨✨✨✨✨✨✨✨ country" draft = true
+description = "- 'Unity in Diversity, Strength in the Sea' - WTF is this AI-generated bulshit ??"
 [extra]
 [extra.cover]
 image = "../../images/39.png"